-The true human tail is not really a tail at all, according to experts.
+According to experts, this human tail is not really a tail at all.
 It is thought to be a hiccup in the natural human development process and sometimes linked to spina bifida.
 Typically, white blood cells degrade vertebrae six to 12 in the 8th week of gestation.
-The 4th and 5th vertebrae are shrunk during the process and eventually skin covers the new spinal cord.
+The 4th and 5th vertebrae are shrunk during the process and eventually, skin covers the new spinal cord.
 If white blood cells do not absorb the latter vertebrae 100%, a tail could be left.

 The longest known tail is 13 inches long and belongs to a man in India.

 There are no known risk factors of the vestigial tail.
 All infants develop similarly, independent of genetic conditions or disease, and the vestigial tail present in early development eventually ends up as the coccyx bone – the lowest part of the spinal column.
-Male children are twice as likely to be born with a vestigial tail as female children, according to a 1984 study in Human Pathology.
+Male children are twice as likely to be born with a vestigial tail as female children.

 What are the symptoms of a vestigial tail?

 Other than a protrusion at the top of the buttocks, there are no symptoms associated with a vestigial tail.
 In most cases, no vertebrae are present in the tail, though nerves and blood flow are present.
 However, if the tail is not removed, it could interfere with sitting.
 The tail can be up to 13 cm (about 5 inches) long and contract and move.

 What complications can result from having a vestigial tail?